Info

 };

 Our SDK offer different methods to check and retrieve consent information.
-The main methods are displayed in the example below:
+The main one is getUserStatus, as displayed in the example below.
+For further information,

 // On the example below retrieved from our Demo App, we have some examples